-Here is Wintermark, where the frozen wind howls down from the eternal storm of Sydanjaa to face men and women stood shoulder to shoulder, holding steadfast against the cold.
+Here is Wintermark, where the frozen wind howls down from the eternal storm of Sydanjaa to face a people stood shoulder to shoulder, holding steadfast against the cold.
 Revelling in battle, the indomitable Winterfolk stare down every threat with their heads unbowed, for they know that death is only the long sleep before the dawn.
 Always courageous, they commit themselves to every challenge, matching wits and weapons against worthy foes, forging victory from adversity on the anvil of the north.

 Wise Shamans untangle the skeins to peer into the future.
 The Thanes appoint banner bearers to lead the warriors to battle.
 The Grimnirs, forbidden from battle by sacred oath, minister to the wounded.
 All the while, the stormcrows watch, keeping the people's Courage in place and ensuring that no oath goes unheard or unkept.
 At the end, the scops gather up the dead, raising them up in song and poem, so that their deeds will echo through the halls of the dead.